semgrep/semgrep-docs/docs/index.md

 <!---
 Substitute the "dark:" logo path in case a new dark logo is made.
-The whole logic of the code is kept here in case the need to search for this code in the future arises.
+The code is kept here for easy maintenance.
 -->

 <br />